byzer-org/byzer-doc/byzer-lang/zh-cn/grammar/register.md

     }
 ''';

--- load script as a table, every thing in mlsql should be table which -- can be process more convenient. load script.`plusFun` as scriptTable;
+-- load script as a table, every thing in byzer should be table which -- can be processed more conveniently. load script.`plusFun` as scriptTable;
 -- register `apply` as UDF named `plusFun` register ScriptUDF.`scriptTable` as plusFun;